joemoose/dungeoneers.d20/docs/appendix-g.md

 ### Attunement

 Relics require your character to bond with them before their magical properties can be used.
-This bond is called attunement, and certain items have a prerequisite for attuning, such as attuning only in a temple or underground.
+This bond is called attunement, and certain items have a prerequisite for attuning, such as attuning only in a temple or while underground.

 Attuning to an item requires your character to spend a long rest focused on only that item while in physical contact with it.
 This focus can take the form of weapon practice (for a weapon), meditation (for an object), or some other appropriate activity.
 At the end of an uninterrupted long rest, your character understands how to activate any magical properties of the relic, including any necessary command words.

-A relic can be attuned to only one person at a time, and a person can be attuned to no more than three relics simultaneously.
+A relic can be attuned to only one person at a time, and a person can be attuned to no more than three relics.

 Attunement ends if you’re more than 100 feet away from the relic for a day and a night, your character dies, or another creature attunes to the relic.
 You can voluntarily end attunement unless the relic is cursed.